CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_09c-Implement-Azure-Container-Apps.md

 ## Architecture

 The architecture diagram illustrates a two-task workflow.
-Task 1 involves setting up a Container Apps Environment, identified as "az104-rg9," which hosts multiple container apps.
+Task 1 involves setting up a Container Apps Environment which hosts container apps.
 A specific Container App within this environment is highlighted, indicating its role in the process.
 This setup is designed to manage and deploy containerized applications efficiently.
 Task 2 focuses on testing and verifying the deployed applications, represented by icons of a tablet and a smartphone, suggesting cross-device compatibility testing.
 The connection between Task 1 and Task 2 indicates a seamless transition from deployment to validation, ensuring the container apps are functional and reliable across different platforms.

 ## Architecture diagram